Importing drugs or precursors

 Importing Drugs Offences, Penalties and Defences

 Importing drugs into Australia is a federal offence.
-If you have been caught importing drugs into the country, no matter the quantity you were importing, the matter will be heard by the Supreme Court of Australia and you could be facing anything from 10 years to life imprisonment.
+If you have been caught importing drugs into the country, no matter the quantity you were importing, the matter will be heard by the District Court and you could be facing anything from 10 years to life imprisonment.

 Australian Criminal Law Group has the best criminal lawyers in Sydney for drug importation offences.